 In weekly individual therapy, DBT therapists will help the client to:

 In addition to individual therapy, the teen and family participate in a weekly multi-family skills class.
-This class meets for 90 minutes in the evening for approximately 6 months and includes 3-5 teens along with their caregiver(s).
+This class meets for two hours in the evening for approximately 6 months and includes 3-5 teens along with their caregiver(s).
 Each family learns skills and receives support from each other within a DBT framework.
 Parents also learn to understand and respond to certain adolescent behaviors and to encourage use of the skills at home.
 The class lasts for approximately six months and is led by two skills trainers who combine lecture, discussion, and practice exercises in order to teach the following skill modules:

 Telephone coaching with the therapist is designed to promote skills use where it matters most–in the real world.
 When clients feel “stuck” and unsure what to do, they are encouraged to contact their individual therapist for help in applying their newly learned DBT skills in “real time.”
 In addition, parents are able to contact one of the skills trainers for coaching in how to apply skills with their children.